Our promise. We provide a buying advantage with verified reviews and unbiased editorial research.

 I usually change brands a lot as far as dog food is concerned.
 The main reason I end up getting Nature's Variety is because of its price and the fact that thus far it hasn't actually caused an upset stomach in my dog.
 My dogs seem to like the food and it isn't too expensive.
 They have solid ingredients that don't seem to cause any harm to my dogs and the smell is strong with solid texture.
 Dogs enjoy munching down on this.
 So far, they also seem to have more than enough as far as flavors are concerned.

-Nature's Variety Dog Food expert review by Dr. Ken Tudor
+Nature's Variety Dog Food author review by Karen Asp

 Nature's Variety is an independently owned pet food company that makes its own pet food using all natural ingredients.
 It offers a variety of pet foods to support different diets that dogs may need to follow for their health.